-2.25 A supplementary planning document (SPD) has been developed to guide the future development of RAF Uxbridge.
+2.27 A SPD has been developed to guide the future development of RAF Uxbridge.
 The Council consulted widely for ideas to develop the SPD in September-October 2007 and again formally consulted on the draft SPD in September-October 2008.
-Following the positive response to the document through consultation, the SPD is expected to be adopted by the Council in January 2009.
+Following the positive response to the document through consultation, the SPD was adopted by the Council in January 2009.
+A planning application is expected to be lodged prior to Christmas 2009, for around 1,400 dwellings, retail and office space, a district park, primary school, health facilities and other community uses.